umaisdev27/Machine-Learning-Projects/Math_Score_Performance_On_LSD/README.md

 **Description:**
 This image compares logical arithmetic thinking with the altered state induced by LSD-25.
 It’s basically what happens when your brain switches from calculator mode to cosmic mode.
-🔍 *Conclusion:* After LSD, not only do numbers bend, but reality also applies for sick leave.

 ---

-## ⚠️ Disclaimer

-This content is purely for educational and scientific purposes.
-Do not attempt to replicate, consume, or experiment with any substance discussed here.
-Unless you're a scientist — and even then, maybe chill.

----

-## 🧪 Want More?

-Feel free to fork the repo, raise an issue, or open a pull request.
-Or just stare at the charts and question reality — both are valid options. 😵‍💫